rails/rails/guides/source/plugins.md

 end
 ```

-To test that your method does what it says it does, run the unit tests with +rake+ from your plugin directory.
+To test that your method does what it says it does, run the unit tests with `rake` from your plugin directory.

 ```bash
 	3 tests, 3 assertions, 0 failures, 0 errors, 0 skips